 Social clauses in public procurement contracts

-2.7.25 The Programme for Government includes a commitment to “include social clauses in all public procurement contracts for supplies, services and construction.”
-Arising from this, DoF’s Central Procurement Directorate (CPD) issued Procurement Guidance Note PGN 01/13 on Integrating Social Considerations into Contracts.
+2.7.25 The Programme for Government (PfG) includes a commitment to “include social clauses in all public procurement contracts for supplies, services and construction.”
+Arising from this, DoF’s Central Procurement Directorate (CPD) issued a procurement guidance note PGN 01/13 on integrating social considerations into contracts.

 2.7.26 Where social considerations are to be incorporated into procurement, then these should be identified in the business case.
 NIGEAE explains how social considerations should be addressed in the course of the initial strategic option appraisal.
 The opportunity to consider social considerations arises at two main stages:

-- As indicated in the Buy Social Toolkit, it should not be assumed that the inclusion of social considerations will in all cases add costs.
-This depends on the specific requirements and in some cases contractors can offset potential costs through use of external funding e.g. for training and targeted recruitment.
+- as indicated in the Buy Social Toolkit, it should not be assumed that the inclusion of social considerations will in all cases add costs.
+This depends on the specific requirements and in some cases contractors can offset potential costs through use of external funding, for example, for training and targeted recruitment

 2.7.28 It is important to identify the approach to including social considerations in contracts at the earliest possible stage.
-The Buy Social Toolkit and the Buy Social Team in SIB may assist with this.
+The Buy Social Toolkit and the Buy Social Team in Strategic Investment Board (SIB) may assist with this.
 This will ensure that the business case and procurement strategy are developed to maximise the benefits delivered by contracts.

 Assessing and documenting sustainable development in business cases for procurement projects